Book Book Your Stay

 Good to know

-• Over 2,200 feet of mapped passage and four chambers
+• Over 2,200 feet of passage in a lava-tube system

-Mammoth Cave is one of the largest lava tubes in Utah, with over 2,200 feet of passage and four chambers on the Markagunt Plateau in Dixie National Forest.
-It was formed by cooling lava roughly 2,000 years ago and sits at about 8,050 feet elevation.
-The cave stays cool year-round and has five entrances with multiple interconnected tubes.
+Mammoth Cave is one of the largest lava tubes in Utah, with over 2,200 feet of passage on the Markagunt Plateau in Dixie National Forest.
+It was formed by cooling lava and sits at about 8,050 feet elevation.
+The cave stays cool year-round and has multiple entrances and interconnected tubes.
 It remains undeveloped—no lights or paved walkways—so self-guided exploration requires a headlamp and sturdy shoes.
 Difficulty is moderate, with some crawling and tight passages.

 Highlights

-• Over 2,200 feet of mapped passage and four chambers
+• Over 2,200 feet of passage in a lava-tube system

 • Access road: mix of paved and dirt; last ~3 miles suitable for standard vehicles when dry